 Why Write a Business Budget?

 If your business is small, you may wonder why you need a budget.
 After all, you most likely have a pretty good idea of your monthly cash flow and expenses.
-This may be even truer if your business is well-established, with a cash flow pattern that's quite similar year over year.
+It may be even truer if your business is well-established, with a cash flow pattern that is quite similar year over year.

 However, even if this is the case for your business, consider at least drafting a basic budget, like the one on this worksheet.
 Even the best-established business can run into problems with its supply chain, or face a sudden, unexpected expense like a substantial rent increase.

 Having a budget in place, even if it's a rudimentary one that you update only once per year, can still help you plan for those eventualities and ride them out when they happen.
 It also might reveal additional areas where you could shave costs to increase your profits.
 An Excel Spreadsheet can be used to create the budget.